 - Cliff Place – Largest cliff dwelling at Mesa Verde and a must-see.
 Easy hike, only 1/4 mile round trip, 1 hour.
 There is also a twilight tour held at 7 pm where characters in costume, give their perspective of Mesa Verde; 90 minutes.

-- Long House – Open from Memorial Day-Labor Day weekends.
-This is the most in-depth tour at the park.
-It starts with a tram ride from the trailhead and requires you to climb 2 ladders and walk 3/4 mile roundtrip; 90 minutes.
+- Long House – Open from Memorial Day to Labor Day weekends.
+This is the most in-depth tour of the park.
+It starts with a tram ride from the trailhead and requires you to climb 2 ladders and walk a 3/4 mile roundtrip; 90 minutes.

 Far View Lodge